 The American Sociological Association has published a style guide to provide authors with writing and citation guidelines.
 According to the Preface of the 4th edition:

 "It is designed to serve as the authoritative reference for writing, submitting, editing, and copy editing manuscripts for ASA journals.
 In practice, however, the ASA Style Guide also serves a wider community of researchers, writiers, and publishers who use it to prepare and present scholarly papers in other sociological and social science venues (ASA 2010:xi)."

 The print ASA Style Guide is located in the Reference Collection: ref HM 569.
 A44 2010

-ASA style is based on The Chicago Manual of Style, which is also located in the Reference Collection: ref Z253 .U69 2010
+ASA style is based on The Chicago Manual of Style, which is located on reserve on the first floor of the library: ref Z253 .U69 2010

 See online guides to ASA and Chicago: